IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-raw.md

 If you're using an SDK, defining the schedule for refreshing the sharing keys is part of step 2.

 For long/continuously running processes, we recommend calling the `uid2client.refresh()` function once per hour.
-However, you can choose another refresh cadence if you prefer.

-Calling this function regularly allows the SDK to fetch the latest keys for decryption.
-When a new sharing permission is enabled, the additional set of encryption keys needed to decrypt the data sent by the new sharing sender is returned the next time the sharing receiver calls the `uid2client.refresh()` function.
-This process is managed by the SDK.
+For details, see [Decryption Key Refresh Cadence for Sharing](sharing-best-practices.md#decryption-key-refresh-cadence-for-sharing) in *UID2 Sharing: Best Practices*.

 :::note
 If you're using Snowflake, you don't need to do this step.
 The Snowflake UID2 integration takes care of refreshing the keys.